aws/aws-database-encryption-sdk-dynamodb/Examples/runtimes/java/Migration/AWSDBE/README.md

 ## Step 3

-Once all old items are re-encrypted to use the new format, you may continue with Step 2 to update your system to do the following:
+Once all old items are re-encrypted to use the new format, you may update your system to do the following:
 - continue to write items in the new format
 - continue to read items in the new format
 - do not accept reading items in the old format